 Moving from a standing to a sitting position is often difficult for people with certain medical conditions, particularly if the hip and knee joints are unable to cope with the pressure they are put under when lowering into the seat.
 A riser recliner chair can be shifted to a ‘standing’ position, making it simple to back into the chair and have it slowly lowered into a sitting position by the motor.

 Once you’re sitting in the chair, comfort is guaranteed by the fact that it is made to measure, offering maximum support exactly where it is needed.
 Specialist features in the cushions themselves can also be chosen to suit specific circumstances.
 These can include liquid gel within a cushion to provide extra pressure relief and the latest silicone gel technology for those people at the greatest risk of developing pressure sores.

 Putting your feet up is synonymous with sitting comfortably and relaxing.
 In many cases it’s also hugely beneficial in a medical sense, as putting your feet up relieves the pressure on the veins in your legs and also improves the blood flow around the body in general.
-A motorised riser recliner enables the user to put their feet up without placing any strain on the joints or muscles – at the push of a button on the control panel the foot rest will elevate, lifting the legs and feet, and in a made to measure chair the support offered will always maximise comfort.
+Motorised riser recliners enable the user to put their feet up without placing any strain on the joints or muscles – at the push of a button on the control panel the foot rest will elevate, lifting the legs and feet, and in a made to measure chair the support offered will always maximise comfort.

-The in-built comfort and support offered by a riser recliner chair means that it is the perfect place for an afternoon nap, rather than the user having to get up and make their way to the bedroom.
-This is made possible by the reclining mechanism, which enables the user to slowly recline the back rest and elevate the footrest until reaching a position of maximum comfort.
-The flexibility of the mechanism mans that the user can choose between a slight recline for extra comfort and relaxation and a full recline into a prone position.
+The in-built comfort and support offered by a riser recliner chair mean that it is the perfect place for an afternoon nap, rather than the user having to get up and make their way to the bedroom.
+This is made possible by the reclining mechanism used within riser recliners, which enables the user to slowly recline the backrest and elevate the footrest until reaching a position of maximum comfort.
+The flexibility of the mechanism means that the user can choose between a slight recline for extra comfort and relaxation and a full recline into a prone position.